As Teams turns two, Microsoft adds compliance and meeting features

 Private channels is “one of the most requested features” in Teams, said Wright, and allows a certain channel within a team to be locked down for private conversations.
 The functionality will be available later this year, Microsoft said.

-The company also touted information barriers designed to help avoid conflicts of interest within an organization by limiting which individuals can communicate with each other.
+The company also touted information barriers designed to help avoid conflicts of interest within an organisation by limiting which individuals can communicate with each other.
 That should be useful for meeting compliance demands.

 “Think about a financial institution where you have buy-side and sell-side investors; you have to be able to create a strong ethical wall or information barriers so that information can't cross between those two groups,” said Wright, adding that that feature is “coming soon.”

-Finally, new data loss prevention (DLP) capabilities detect sensitive information in Teams conversations to prevent such data from being leaked or shared without authorization.
+Finally, new data loss prevention (DLP) capabilities detect sensitive information in Teams conversations to prevent such data from being leaked or shared without authorisation.
 This is generally available now.

-Ashenden said the security and governance features will be critical for many highly regulated companies that “see Teams as a way to provide a more secure and compliant alternative” to consumer tools within their organization.
+Ashenden said the security and governance features will be critical for many highly regulated companies that “see Teams as a way to provide a more secure and compliant alternative” to consumer tools within their organisation.

-“Security and trust are key focal points for differentiation for Microsoft, and data loss prevention and information barriers provide more controls and reassurance for IT organizations,” she said.
+“Security and trust are key focal points for differentiation for Microsoft, and data loss prevention and information barriers provide more controls and reassurance for IT organisations,” she said.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.